CASE STUDY: PUBLIC RELATIONS

-The Greater Boston Food Bank is the largest hunger relief organization in New England, delivering over 90 million healthy meals annually through its 600+ community partners in Eastern Mass.
+The Greater Boston Food Bank is the largest hunger relief organization in New England, delivering over 90 million healthy meals annually through its 600+ community partners in Eastern Massachusetts.

 THE SITUATION